grantcarthew/start-prototype/docs/design/design-records/dr-025-no-automatic-checks.md

 To check for updates:
 - Run `start doctor` to check health and version status
-- Run `start update` to update the asset library
+- Run `start assets update` to update the asset library

 We recommend running `start doctor` occasionally to check for CLI and asset updates.